unicode-org/message-format-wg/spec/formatting.md

 Between the brackets, the following contents are used:

 - Expression with Literal Operand: U+007C VERTICAL LINE `|`
-  followed by the Quoted or Unquoted value, and then by U+007C VERTICAL LINE `|`
+  followed by the value of the Literal, and then by U+007C VERTICAL LINE `|`

   Examples: `{|your horse|}`, `{|42|}`